Utkarsh1504/DSA-Java/lessons/arraylist.md

 - It allows random access.
 - ArrayList is not Synchronized
 - To convert ArrayList into an array we use toArray() method.
-- To converst array into an arraylist we use asList() method.
+- To convert array into an arraylist we use asList() method.